 - Place oats and peanut butter in a food processor.
 Pulse until the oats are coarsely ground and just mixed with the peanut butter.
 (A handful of times should do the trick.)

 - Add chocolate chips, ¼ cup maple syrup, cocoa powder, chia seeds, and (optional) salt.
 Pulse until well mixed.
-(If the mixture seems to too dry – the consistency will vary depending on the peanut butter used – pulse in more maple syrup a tablespoon at a time until the desired, slightly sticky, easy to roll, consistency is achieved.)
+(If the mixture seems too dry – the consistency will vary depending on the peanut butter used – pulse in more maple syrup a tablespoon at a time until the desired, slightly sticky, easy to roll, consistency is achieved.)

 - Using clean hands, grab a small amount of the mixture, press it together between your hands, and roll into a roughly 1-inch sized ball.
 Place the ball on a parchment-lined pan and repeat with remaining mixture.